General Terms and Conditions of Business of IPRIS AG

 Initial Set-up of the Renewal Service: For each single patent, trade mark, utility model, design (hereafter referred to as a “Single IPR”) the Client mandates IPRIS to perform the Renewal Service, the Client will provide IPRIS with an electronic data file containing the information per Single IPR as specified by IPRIS.
 IPRIS will review the data received, check for plausibility and feed it into the IPRIS Client Portal.
 The Client shall then review and confirm in writing that such data as displayed in the IPRIS Client Portal is accurate, correct and complete.
-IPRIS’ obligation to make renewal payments will only start after such confirmation has been received for all Client’s IPRs or parts thereof as mutually agreed in writing.
+IPRIS’ obligation to make renewal payments will only start after such confirmation has been received for all Client’s IPRs or parts thereof as mutually agreed in writing (the “Starting Date”).
 Despite IPRIS reviewing the data from the Client, the Client is and remains solely responsible for the accuracy, correctness and completeness of all information provided to IPRIS as requested by IPRIS.
 IPRIS will not check if annuity payments which were due and payable before the Starting Date have been properly made and will assume that all such payments have been made within the applicable, ordinary time periods.

 Operating Process of the Renewal Service: The day-to-day handling and management of Client IPRs data and information is processed via IPRIS’ Client Portal.
 IPRIS will display via the IPRIS Client Portal all IPRs with renewal data such as renewal years, renewal dates and renewal costs for all listed single IPRs of the Client.
 IPRIS will only take any action in making any renewal payments for any Client single IPRs if IPRIS has been given clear and unambiguous instructions by the Client directly through the IPRIS Client Portal to render specific Services.
 The Client must action such instructions through the IPRIS Client Portal at least two weeks before the renewal date of a single IPR is due.
 If instructions are received by IPRIS less than two weeks before the renewal date is due, IPRIS will use reasonable commercial efforts to pay the renewal fee on time, however, IPRIS does not guarantee that such efforts are successful and shall in no circumstances incur any liability if its efforts fail.
 The respective efforts will be compensated by a special surplus fee to be agreed upon.
 In case of no or ambiguous instructions, IPRIS is entitled – but not obliged – to take reasonable and adequate action to protect Client’s interest at IPRIS’ discretion.

 Changes of Renewal Services: The parties may at all times agree to change or amend the list of IPRs for which IPRIS is rendering the Renewal Services.
 Such changes or amendments shall be made by the Client providing IPRIS with an electronic data file containing the information per Single IPR.
 IPRIS will review the data received and check for plausibility and feed it into the IPRIS Client Portal.
 The Client shall then review and confirm that such data as displayed in the IPRIS Client Portal is accurate, correct and complete.
 IPRIS’ obligation to make renewal payments regarding the agreed changes or amendments will only start after such confirmation has been received (the “Starting Date for Amendments”) Despite IPRIS reviewing the data from the Client, the Client is and remains solely responsible for the accuracy, correctness and completeness of the information provided to IPRIS.
 IPRIS will not check if annuity payments which were due and payable before the Starting Date for Amendments have been properly made and will assume that all such payments have been made within the applicable, ordinary time periods.

 4. Obligations of the Client